-With the trend equations and a definition of the zone of obsolescence ( $3\sigma$ to $4\sigma$ to the right of the mean), the future obsolescence date for a part can be predicted.
+With the trend equations and a definition of the zone of obsolescence $(3\sigma \text{ to } 4\sigma \text{ to the right of the mean})$ , the future obsolescence date for a part can be predicted.
 The same sales forecasting process has to be performed on secondary attributes such as bias level and package type too, and the minimum prediction of the zone of obsolescence is finally used for the part.
-Note, by its nature, this method supports the prediction of obsolescence dates for future parts (parts that do not exist today).
-Alternatively, combining technology trends with obsolescence dates predicted by (1) can allow the obsolescence of future parts to be obtained from the TACTech method, [13].